 One of the problems was the introduction of GMO soy to the Pampas.
 Much of the grasslands were plowed under and ruined for cattle.
 This reduced the meat supply.
 Another problem was the worldwide demand for cattle.
 The profits from exporting beef grew and grew.
 Argentine ranchers increasingly preferred to export their beef because of the higher prices.
 For the first time, the price of beef in Argentina itself became so high that many people were having trouble affording it.
 This led to great political unrest, as Argentines were outraged by the high price of domestic beef.
 The President of Argentina responded to the outrage by reducing exports and imposing price controls.
 The government also subsidized grain feeding of cattle to keep the price down.
 This had two terrible consequences.
 Even more ranchers converted their land to GMO soy production, because they could make considerably more money raising soy than cattle.
 More and more ranchers switched to the feedlot, so they could take advantage of the subsidies.
 By the end of 2010, almost all the beef available in Argentina came from the feedlot.

-One of the healthiest food traditions on Earth is dying with the Pampas, as it is now very difficult for Argentines to find the grass-fed beef that was once their heritage.
+It is now very difficult for Argentines to find the grass-fed beef that was once their heritage.
 The land of rich grasslands has become the land of soy, to the loss of all humanity.”
 That was written in 2011 and you can read the full article here.

 “Today, most cattle in Argentina are raised in feedlots, just like in the U.S. That transition has been driven by soaring prices in the global grain markets over the past decade, making it far more profitable to raise soybeans, wheat and corn than herd cattle.
 That may be good news for grain farmers, but it’s not a welcome change for the chefs of Buenos Aires”…read the full article here.
 Argentina almost solely uses feedlots, which contain corn, grain and antibiotics, just like most of the U.S. does.
 So in other words, the only way to get “Argentine beef liver from grass-fed cattle” that is “hormone” free would be if you went to a local farmer in Argentina.